-In our Fiber Optics business, we generally do not have long-term contracts with our customers and we typically sell our products pursuant to purchase orders with short lead times.
+In our Fiber Optics reporting segment, we generally do not have long-term contracts with our customers and we typically sell our products pursuant to purchase orders with short lead times.
 As a result, our customers could stop purchasing our products at any time and we must fulfill orders in a timely manner to keep our customers.
+Risks associated with the absence of long-term contracts with our customers include the following: